 He didn’t speak, of course.
 But he understood everything.

-I only met him four years ago, but he was there through big changes, through difficult ventures that didn’t work out.
-He was there consistently, with me, every day.
-Some days all day, some days just part of it.
+I only met him four years ago, but he was there through big changes, through difficult ventures that didn’t work out, and he was there consistently, with me, every day.
+Sometimes all day, some days just part of it.
 His presence helped me balance life, start the day, work one more hour, take breaks, get outside, breathe, relax.
 He did this funny thing where he would lift a paw to ask for a pet if you hadn’t payed attention to him in a while.

-And then this past year he started to slow down.
-He would come on bike rides, and those had to end.
+And then this past year he started to slow down; he used to come on bike rides, and those had to end.
 Then there were good days and bad days.
-He told us how he felt, and we listened.
-He knew exactly what he wanted in each moment, and he made it clear.
+He told us how he felt, and we listened; he knew exactly what he wanted in each moment, and he made it clear.

 And then we’d travel, or we’d move, and he would come, and he absolutely loved coming along.
 When we packed our bags to go anywhere, he would lay near the pile of bags, as if to say “Ready when you are.”
 He came with us to the ocean.